ahmedfgad/CoinTex/PlayerGA/README.md

 https://play.google.com/store/apps/details?id=coin.tex.cointexreactfast&hl=en

-The agent is created using the genetic algorithm (GA).
+The only AI used to build the agent is the genetic algorithm (GA).
+There is no machine/deep learning model used.
 The [PyGAD](https://pygad.readthedocs.io) library is used to build the GA.

 # Installing PyGAD